ludwikbukowski/telemetry_influxdb/README.md

 ## Copyright and License

-TelemetryMetricsInfluxDB is copyright (c) 2019 Ludwik Bukowski.
+TelemetryInfluxDB is copyright (c) 2019 Ludwik Bukowski.

-TelemetryMetricsInfluxDB source code is released under MIT license.
+TelemetryInfluxDB source code is released under MIT license.

 See [LICENSE](LICENSE) for more information.